-The Architecture Resource Center (ARC) provides an extensive range of materials including over 25,000 books, 90 journals, and a growing video collection.
+The Architecture Resource Center (ARC) provides an extensive range of materials including over 25,000 books, 90 journals, and a growing media collection.
 An added dimension to resource materials are two special collections.
 The ARC maintains a relationship with the Environmental Design Research Association, and houses an internationally recognized collection of books and materials in the area of environmental psychology and design.
 In addition, the ARC holds the Senseman Rare Book Collection of over 800 rare and out-of-print books and photos.

 Other Facilities.
-The architecture facilities include a well-equipped and staffed woodworking shop (2,500 sq. ft); a computer laboratory for word processing, spreadsheets, imaging manipulation, and CAD.
+The architecture facilities include a wellequipped and staffed woodworking shop; a computer laboratory for word processing, spreadsheets, imaging manipulation, and CAD.
 The lab is equipped with a 12-station local area network with Ethernet connections, small and large format printing capabilities, and multiple scanners.
-The architecture building operates a wireless (Radio Frequency) network, introduced primarily for laptop use within the School.
-Other buildings on campus share the same network for added computing flexibility.
-The School also houses an expanding slide collection of approximately 80,000 slides.